aiven/devportal/docs/tools.rst

 For programmatic integrations, the :doc:`Aiven API </docs/tools/api>` provides an interface you can use.
 This public-facing API also powers our own web interface so everything you need is supported.

-The :doc:`terraform </docs/tools/terraform>` gives orchestration features for infrastructure-as-code projects.
+:doc:`Aiven Terraform provider </docs/tools/terraform>` gives orchestration features for infrastructure-as-code projects.

-The :doc:`kubernetes </docs/tools/kubernetes>` adds orchestration of your Aiven services to your existing Kubernetes® cluster.
+:doc:`Aiven Operator for Kubernetes® </docs/tools/kubernetes>` adds orchestration of your Aiven services to your existing Kubernetes® cluster.